 However, now there is some very stiff competition for those entry-level bloggers, especially from MailerLite.
 Although the first 1,000 subscribers are still free on MailChimp, there are numerous restrictions on that free plan.
-You can only send out 12,000 emails a month, and in order to access automation and support, you need to move to a paid plan.
-Also, MailChimp does not support tagging.
+You can only send out 10,000 emails a month, and in order to access multi-step automation and support, you need to move to a paid plan.

 There is one other large difference with MailChimp.
 Each time someone signs up for one of your lists, it counts as a subscriber.
 So, if you have four different lists, with the same person on them all, it counts as four subscribers.
 The other programs treated it as a single subscriber, as long as it's the same email address.

 MailerLite has been gaining popularity recently with its simple and easy to use interface coupled with providing a very powerful application even with the free plan.
 Some unique features it has include; auto resend, click map and iPad and iPhone apps.